Gonna keep this one short, sweet and to the point.

 I want to lose weight is very general.
 WHY do you want to lose weight?

 Better health?
 Better energy?
 Find a future spouse?
 Feel sexy again?

-Anything.
+Anything – its YOUR goal, its not vain or dumb.
 Now whatever that reason is, ask why again.

 Why do you want to be healthier, to have better energy, to find a spouse, to feel/look sexy?

 Energy to play with your kids?
 Feel sexier to have more…confidence…?
 Honestly, these can be very personal answers that you don’t need to share with me – but the more personal they are, the more meaningful they will be to you!

 3) Now, relook at your first generic goal and make it more definite.

 Instead of “I want to lose weight” make it “I want to lose 20 pounds by next December” or instead of “I want to be stronger” say “I want to deadlift 300 pounds by next year”.

 Make it measurable and put it on a timeline.

 I want to lose 20 pounds in 52 weeks can be broken into – I WILL lose 1.66 pounds every month until next year.